Belarusian challenger flees to Lithuania amid protests

 Tsikhanouskaya, a 37-year-old former English teacher without any prior political experience, entered the race after her husband, an opposition blogger who had hoped to run for president, was arrested in May.
 She has managed to unite fractured opposition groups and draw tens of thousands to her campaign rallies — the largest opposition demonstrations in Belarus since the 1991 collapse of the Soviet Union.

-“We don’t agree with (the election results), we have absolutely opposite information,” Tsikhanouskaya told The Associated Press on Monday.
+“We don’t agree with (the election results), we have absolutely opposite information,” Tsikhanouskaya told the AP on Monday.
 “We have official protocols from many poll stations, where the number of votes in my favor are many more times than for another candidate.”

 Economic damage caused by the coronavirus and Lukashenko’s swaggering response to the pandemic, which he airily dismissed as “psychosis,” has fueled broad anger, helping swell the opposition ranks.
 The post-election protest, in which young demonstrators — many of them teenagers — confronted police, marked a previously unseen level of violence.